Tuitoek/Github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+## Description
+This an angular app designed for a user to find other users and repositories .

+## List of contributors

+Sarah Tuitoek

+## Technologies used

+HTML,CSS,Typescript

+##Known Bugs

+If you come across any contact me 'sjtoek@gmail.com'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.